Google Stock Blasts To Another All-Time High

-Google stock rocketed up another $16 today to close at a new all-time high of $862.
+Google stock rocketed up another $11 today to close at a new all-time high.

 Google went public in 2004.
 Over the next three years, the stock proceeded to blast from $100 to $700.